capopaper/capo/README.md

 This repository contains the source code, data, and experimental pipeline for the paper: "Evaluating Large Language Models for Strategic Knowledge Extraction in Capability-Based Planning".

-The full paper is available for review in the repository.

 ## Repository Structure

 ```